This post contains affiliate links. Read the full disclosure here.

 I DO think there is an age preference for each park though.
 If you are traveling with little kids who want classic characters, then hit up Disneyland Park.
 You’ll find a lot more slow rides there that are perfect for younger kids.

 If you are traveling with older kids, I think there are great thrill rides at each park.
 BUT I think California Adventure hits a little older and has some bigger thrills.
+(Looking for those thrills?
+Here are the scariest rides at Disneyland and California Adventure!)

 Here are a few highlights for the rides and attractions at each park!
 (Think of these as some of the most popular rides, and if it’s your first time at Disneyland or California Adventure, they are probably the rides you most want to hit!)